ryan-mcclue/unsw/anat2521/week1-introduction-to-anthropology.md

 -----------------------------------
 Examples of non-western explorers?
+Seems 'traditional' societies are non-western e.g. mayan, african, etc. What about older white cultures?
 Applied anthropology in resting positions (perhaps even child-rearing) What things are instinctive biologically in humans?
 If humans obtain things culturally then they could be suboptimal. if we learn from primates that know things biologically, is their way of behaving more optimal than ours?